openstack/nova-specs/specs/ocata/approved/resource-providers-scheduler-db-filters.rst

 In Ocata, the placement service is required, however we will build a sort of self-healing process into the new behaviour of the scheduler calling to the placement API to winnow the set of compute hosts that are acted upon.
-If the placement service has been set up and the deployer upgrades her control plane to Ocata and restarts her nova-scheduler services, the new Ocata scheduler will attempt to contact the placement service to get a list of resource providers (compute hosts) that meet a set of requested resource amounts.
+If the placement service has been set up but all nova-computes have yet to be upgraded to Ocata, the scheduler will continue to use its existing behaviour of querying the Nova cell database compute_nodes table.
+Once all nova-compute workers have been upgraded to Ocata, the new Ocata scheduler will attempt to contact the placement service to get a list of resource providers (compute hosts) that meet a set of requested resource amounts.

-Initially, since no nova-computes had successfully run through their periodic audit interval, the placement database would be empty and thus the request from the scheduler to the placement API for resource providers would return an empty list.
-We will place code into the scheduler that, upon seeing an empty list of resource providers returned from the placement API, will fall back to the legacy behaviour of calling ComputeNodeList.get_all().
-This will allow the old scheduler behaviour to take over in between the time when the new placement service is brought online and when nova-compute nodes are restarted (triggering a fresh call out to the placement service, which can now be contacted, and populating the placement DB with records).
+In the scenario of a freshly-upgraded Ocata deployment that previously had not had the placement service established (and thus no nova-computes had successfully written records to the placement database), the scheduler may momentarily return a NoValidHosts while the placement database is populated.

 As restarts (or upgrades+restarts) of the nova-computes are rolled out, the placement database will begin to fill up with allocation and inventory information.
-There may be a short period of time while the scheduler receives a smaller-than-accurate set of resource providers that meet the requested resource amounts.
-This may result in a few retry events but under no circumstances should there be a NoValidHost returned since the scheduler will fall back to its old ComputeNodeList.get_all() behaviour.
+Please note that the scheduler will not use the placement API for decisions until **all** nova-compute workers have been upgraded to Ocata.
+There is a check for service version in the scheduler that requires all nova-computes in the deployment to be upgraded to Ocata before the scheduler will begin using the placement API for scheduling decisions.

 Developer impact
 ----------------